Carbonec2/ConULearn/documentation/acceptanceTesting.md

 ## 10. Quiz creation
 ### User Story: As a teacher, I must be able to create quizzes with a desired number of multiple-choice questions, write the questions & possible choices, indicate the correct answer, and set the submission due dates for students.
+**Precondition:**
-- **Precondition:** Must be signed in as a teacher.
+- Must be signed in as a teacher.
 [See 2.1.
-Sign in as Teacher] And a course must be created by teacher [See 5.
+Sign in as Teacher]
+- And a course must be created by teacher.
+[See 5.
 Create a Course].

 Test Steps | Test Data | Expected Result | Pass/Fail
 -----------|-----------|-----------------|-----------